-*Measurements include loops and fringe.
-As these pieces are made entirely by hand from natural materials please expect slight variations in tone, texture, and size.
+*As these pieces are made entirely by hand from natural materials please expect slight variations in tone & texture